Southwood Secondary School: Programs

 In 2007, a group of students from Southwood were among a group of over 3,500 students from across Canada who travelled to Vimy Ridge to commemorate the 90th anniversary of the battle and restoration of the memorial.

 In 2019, a group of students from Southwood's Drama Club performed Sometimes I Look Up to the Sky, their official National Theatre School Drama Festival submission for the year, at district, regional and provincial levels.
-They received a litany of awards, including:
+They received awards, including:

 The school was quoted by local author Joel Rubinoff in The Record:

 "To emphasize the significance of this year's ranking, out of 360 performances across Ontario, the NTS provincial showcase features the 12 best.
 Southwood is the only school in Waterloo Region to make it this far."